 A better competitor to the T-Rex might be the Ariel Atom.
 The doorless, roofless two-seater is similar in that it's a frame, engine, and tires -- and not much else.
 Powered by a performance-tuned Honda four-cylinder engine, the Atom can do zero to 60 miles per hour (96.6 kilometers per hour) in less than three seconds.
 At about $50,000, it's similarly priced and probably a little easier to control than the T-Rex, since it has four tires [source: Ariel Atom].

 But the T-Rex isn't only about numbers like zero-to-60 times or MSRP.
 It's about a driving experience that'll require all of your skills.
 It's about riding on three wheels when everyone else is on two or four.
 It's about the power of speed and throwing caution to the wind.
 But most of all, it's about having something no one else in your town probably has the guts to own.

-For more information about the T-Rex and other three-wheeled cars, follow the links on the next page.
+For more information about the T-Rex and other three-wheeled cars, follow the links below.

 More Great Links

 - BRP Can-Am Spyder Roadster.
 (June 4, 2010)http://spyder.brp.com/en-US/

 - Campagna Motors.
 "Campagna T-Rex."
 (June 4, 2010)http://www.campagna.com